prof958/quest-log/memory-bank/activeContext.md

 - **Comprehensive Documentation**: Memory bank system for project continuity

 ## Current Blockers/Questions
 - None!
-Mobile OAuth is now fully functional and tested
+Project is well-organized and OAuth system is fully functional
-- Need to document production OAuth setup for app store releases
+- GameDetailsScreen is the next major feature to implement
-- GameDetailsScreen needs to be built for comprehensive game information display
+- Need to design optimal UX for game details and library management
 - Mobile device testing and performance optimization pending

 ## Key Insights